genkiboy/GetCleanTidy/README.md

 ## How the analysis code works
   1. Read in necessary R libraries (dplyr, tidyr, and reshape2)
-  1. Read in all Test data files (see A. Test data above).
+  1. Read Test data files (see A. Test data above) into data frames xTest, yTest, and subTest, respectively
-    1. Rename field "V1" in y_test.txt to "actNo"
+    1. Rename field "V1" in yTest to "actNo"
-    2. Rename field "V1" in subject_test.txt to "subNo"
+    2. Rename field "V1" in subTest to "subNo"
-    3. Combine the three files into one data frame named "test" using dplyr::bind_cols
+    3. Combine the three data frames into one df named "test" using dplyr::bind_cols
     4. Add field "subgroup" with value "Test" to indicate these data came from the Test data set
-  1. Read in all Training data files (see B. Training data above).
+  1. Read in all Training data files (see B. Training data above) into data frames xTrain, yTrain, and subTrain, respectively
-    1. Rename field "V1" in y_training.txt to "actNo"
+    1. Rename field "V1" in yTrain to "actNo"
-    2. Rename field "V1" in subject_training.txt to "subNo"
+    2. Rename field "V1" in subTrain to "subNo"
-    3. Combine the three files into one data frame named "train" using dplyr::bind_cols
+    3. Combine the three data frames into one df named "train" using dplyr::bind_cols
     4. Add field "subgroup" with value "Training" to indicate these data came from the Training data set
+  1. Get activity labels data
+    1. Read activity labels file (C.1. above) into data frame "actLabels"
+    1. Change field names in data frame "actLabels" to "actNo" and "Activity"
+  1. Combine data frames
     1. Combine data frames "test" and "train" into single data frame named "full" using dplyr::bindrows
-  1. Read in acti
-  1.
-  1.
-  1.
+    1. Merge df "actLabels" into "full" so that column full.Activity contains activity names
+  1. Read features file (C.2. above) into data frame "features"
   1.
   1.
   1.